robertkowalski/grenache/articles/udp/udp.md

 Start `rpc_server_behind_nat.js` on your local machine behind the router now.
 It looks up possible consumers and sends a UDP packet to the consumer.
 This establishes a temporary ad-hoc routing for the service running in the home network.

 When the packet arrives at the public server, it will emit a `punch` event.
 The public server handles the event and gets the IP/port from the ad-hoc routing.
-It then kicks of the request for calculation, which is routed to the server inside the local network for us.
+It then kicks off the request for calculation, which is routed to the server inside the local network for us.
 When it gets an answer, it logs the received result.

 ### Conclusion